tyleryouk/00os-origin/1000xbrain/knowledge/rules/patterns/communication/message-command-validation.md

 #### Implementation

-1. **Check Command Format**: Verify that the message-command follows the basic format of `command: parameter`
+1. **Check Command Format**: Verify that the message-command follows the basic space-delimited format of five components
-2. **Verify Colon Presence**: Ensure the command includes a colon separator
+2. **Check Command Case**: Verify all components use appropriate case (lowercase kebab-case for commands)
-3. **Check Command Case**: Verify the command is in kebab-case (lowercase with hyphens)
+3. **Verify Component Count**: Ensure there are exactly five components (mode, workflow-type, pathway-name, @project-rule-parameter.mdc or "none", optional-standard-parameter(s) or "none")
-4. **Verify Space After Colon**: Ensure there's a space after the colon before parameters
+4. **Validate "none" Placeholders**: Verify "none" is used appropriately for missing components

 #### Usage Context